codetriage-readme-bot/rubito/README.md

 I'll be happy to receive help on writing syntax highlighters/extensions to modern IDEs and/or text editors.

+As of 28.10.2016 the sources are located right here, in this repository.
+Please keep in mind the instability of the language and language internals.
+Everything is subject to change.

 ## I demand more information!

 Please, use our [wiki](https://github.com/aolko/rubito/wiki).